pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 - ``--filter-maf-le``: a filer used to filter variants with MAF > the cutoff.
 - ``--regions-out``: a region used to exclude variants in the specified regions.

-- ``--eqtl-file``: The full path of eQTL/isoQTL file.
-The format of eQTL/isoQTL file is similar to the fasta file.
+- ``--eqtl-file``: The full path of gene-level and isoform-level eQTL file.
+The format of eQTL file is similar to the fasta file.
 The first row starting with "#" is the column names.
 The eQTL data of a gene or transcript start with the symbol “>”.
 In the same row, the gene symbol, Ensembl gene/transcript ID and chromosome name are included and delimited by tab characters.
-The subsequent row contains the summary statistics the eQTL/isoQTL for the gene or transcript.
+The subsequent row contains the summary statistics the eQTL for the gene or transcript.
 The tab-delimited columns are physical position, reference allele, alternative allele, frequency of alternative allele, estimated effect size, standard error of the estimation, *p*-value, effective sample sizes and determination coefficient in a linear regression respectively.
 In the regression, the number of alternative alleles is used as an independent variable.
 On KGGSEE, we have pre-calculated the eQTL and isoQTL data using GTEx data(v8).
 Variants within 1MB upstream and downstream of a gene or a transcript boundary are included.
-The commands to compute eQTLs/isoQTLs can be seen in `Compute the eQTLs and isoQTLs of each tissue <#compute-the-eqtls-and-isoqtls-of-each-tissue>`_.
+The commands to compute eQTLs can be seen in `Compute the gene-level and isoform-level eQTLs of each tissue <#compute-the-eqtls-and-isoqtls-of-each-tissue>`_.

     An example of eQTLs file is as follows: